GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/10/index.md

 Go to **Settings** > **Shortcuts**, hovering on a command and click the **Edit** button (pen icon) to customize the keyboard shortcut.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/FDXOHeck0BGR4FrPR2pk.png", alt="Customize keyboard shortcuts", width="800", height="522" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/FDXOHeck0BGR4FrPR2pk.png", alt="Customize keyboard shortcuts", width="800", height="522" %}

 To reset all shortcuts, click on **Restore default shortcuts**.